-We also lease certain computer equipment and software under a capital lease agreement that expires in February 2008.
+We also lease certain computer equipment and software under capital lease agreements that expire through January 2010.
 The assets subject to these obligations are included in property and equipment on our consolidated balance sheet.

-Our Luna Technologies Division has an agreement with a supplier to purchase tunable lasers and estimates its noncancellable obligation to be approximately \$1.1 million through 2007.
+Our Luna Technologies Division has an agreement with a supplier to purchase tunable lasers and estimates its noncancellable obligation to be approximately \$959 thousand through 2007.